Porth: Present day

 Today the main internal economy of Porth is retail and the centre of Porth is home to the shopping district based around Hannah Street.
 Most other businesses are located on nearby Pontypridd Road and Porth Street.
 Porth is home to around 6,000 people living in different areas of the town, namely Birchgrove, Britannia, Glynfach, Llwyncelyn, Mount Pleasant and Porth town centre.

 Porth crater on Mars is named after the town.

 Education

 Secondary school age children are most likely to attend Porth County Community School an English medium school, or Ysgol Gyfun Cwm Rhondda which is primarily a Welsh speaking school, situated in the Cymmer area of Porth.

 Transport

 Porth railway station has services to Treherbert and Cardiff on the Rhondda Line.
 Transport for Wales is responsible for the railway service available in Porth.

 The construction of the Porth-Tylorstown bypass (Porth Relief Road) has caused traffic jams and detours.
 The bypass was opened on 28 December 2006 but landscaping work finished in April 2007.
-The construction of the bypass was first discussed over 50 years ago.